pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ## Make Sense

-As World you don't need (nor want) to be a novel writer, movie director, or even a storyteller.
+As Scenarist you don't need (nor want) to be a novel writer, movie director, or even a storyteller.
 You just need to make both the setting and the characters within it __feel lifelike and reasonable__.
 There are two easy ways to achieve this.